 THE SOPHIA BEANIE

-Sophia's a gorgeous little lady with bright smile and a soft and snug fit.
+Sophia's a gorgeous little lady with a bright smile and a soft and snug fit.
 Best of all?
-She'll keep your little noggin nice and cozy all winter.
+She'll keep your little noggin nice and cosy all winter.

 Learning to knit can feel like learning code.
 We've stripped away the complicated jargon and tried to keep things really simple.
 If your head is still spinning a little, here's a handy video to help you better understand the layout of your pattern.

 Before we dive in let's check that the tension is in line with what we need.
 We knit a swatch to make sure the tension is juuuust right.
 It's a bit like goldilocks, if the tension is too tight, your knit will be too small, and if it's too loose it may not hold it's shape and might be too big.